The Silk Road adventure is waiting for you. Turkmenistan, also known as Turkmenia, is distinct from its neighbors.

 - Ashgabat: The capital city of the country is called “the city of love”.
 It is a mixture of grand ornate buildings and modern architecture.
 You can see the monuments of world leaders around the city.
 The Altyn Asyr bazaar is worth a visit too, especially if you are in the market for a Turkmen carpet.
 Other attractions include the Wedding Palace and the National Museum of Turkmenistan.

 - Konye Urgench: UNESCO lists this ancient town as a World Heritage Site.
-The famous Arabic traveller Ibn Battuta mentions Konye Urgench in his writings.
+The famous Arabic traveler Ibn Battuta mentions Konye Urgench in his writings.
 With two minarets, an ancient mosque, and a mausoleum, it serves as an open-air museum.
 Turkmen from all over the country make pilgrimages here year-round.

 - Gonur Depe: Gonur Depe is a historical site dating back to the Bronze Age.
 It was contemporary to the Mesopotamian and Indus Valley civilizations and has a central citadel almost two square kilometers (about 0.75 square miles) in size.
 If you are a history buff, then visiting this site should be on your bucket list.